Join me!

 I’m happy to say that I had one of the most beautiful springs thanks to all of the flowers.

-Oh,didn’t I mention?
+Oh, didn’t I mention?
 Instead of grass, I planted wildflower seeds over the bulbs.

 DOUBLE FLOWER LAWN!

-Let’s dive into what you need to know about naturalizing bulbs in a lawn, and how my first year flower lawn turned out.
+Let’s dive into what you need to know about naturalizing bulbs in a lawn, and how my first-year flower lawn turned out.

 My Bulb Lawn Design

 My front lawn was a mix of patchy grass, weeds, and moss.
 The grasses were struggling, so to keep some green and avoid a winter of mud, I dug out little shapes and islands throughout the lawn.

-I didn’t weed, top the soil up, and grade the lawn at this stage, I just added the bulbs.
+I made my own mix of ten different bulbs, including narcissus, anemone, dwarf iris, snowdrops, muscari crocus, tulips, and Lucile’s glory-of-the-snow.
 I have an entire post about how I planted and designed my bulb lawn, including the complete bulb mix I used.
 Read all about that part of the process here.

 planting tulip bulbs for a bulb garden